 Charleston is more than one of the country’s most beloved cities, its home to five beautifully distinct beach towns, each with its own distinctive character, flavor and magic – Folly Beach, Isle of Palms, Sullivan’s Island, Seabrook Island and Kiawah Island.
 Just like the area beaches, the neighborhoods and towns surrounding the City of Charleston – City of North Charleston, James Island, John’s Island, Daniel Island, Mt.
 Pleasant, and West Ashely – each offer their own unique vibe and attractions and are worthy of a visit.

 With so many things to do and see, we hope that you will make an extended vacation around your participation in the Charleston Marathon.
-Here are some helpful links to help you plan your vacation to the Lowcontry!
+Here are some helpful links to help you plan your vacation to the Lowcountry!

 Charleston Travel: New Airline Service